pentateu/go-crypto-maildir/README.md

 # PACKAGE

-package maildir
+package pgp maildir

-This package is used for writing mails to a maildir, according to the specification located at http://www.courier-mta.org/maildir.html
+This package is used for writing encrypted mails to a maildir, according to the specification located at http://www.courier-mta.org/maildir.html and https://datatracker.ietf.org/doc/html/rfc4880

 # TYPES